Setapp pricing explained: Is it worth the monthly cost in 2026?

 Does Setapp offer student pricing?

 Yes, Setapp does offer student pricing.
-With educational discount you get a 20% off on Mac + iOS annual plan.
+With an educational discount, you get a 20% off on the Mac + iOS annual plan.